 If you want to go swimming, it’s important to always follow the instructions provided by the SLSC, as Bennetts Beach can be quite hazardous at times.

 Especially on windy days, the ocean water can be rough with strong waves and rips.
 Bennetts Beach is patrolled during the swimming season from October to April.

 Hawks Nest is also reasonably popular with surfers.
 Some good surf spots are south of the SLSC and further north towards Dark Point.

-Certain parts of Bennetts Beach are accessible for 4WD vehicles.
+Certain parts of Bennetts Beach are accessible to 4WD vehicles.
 Follow Mungo Brush Rd towards Dark Point and you will find a few signed 4WD tracks that lead to the beach.

 If you’re feeling energetic and adventurous, why not venture south and explore the Yacaaba Headland, also known as the Yakaba Headland.

-The challenging 7km return walking trail starts at the southern end of Bennetts Beach and brings you to the top of Mount Yacaaba.
+The challenging 7 km return walking trail to the headland starts at the southern end of Bennetts Beach and goes all the way to the summit of Mount Yacaaba.

 The panoramic views from the peak are amazing, and on a clear day can reach as far as the Barrington Tops National Park.